What is Greenmail?

 Examples of Greenmail

-- American Investor Carl Icahn bought approximately 9.9% stake in Saxon Industry at an average price of $7.21 per share
+- American Investor Carl Icahn bought an approximately 9.9% stake in Saxon Industry at an average price of $7.21 per share

 - Saxon Industries were afraid that he might go for a hostile takeover and increase his stake further.

 - Saxon Industries offered to buyback Carl Icahn’s stake at an average price of $10.50 per share.

-- This represented a premium of 45% of his purchase price thereby making Icahn a handsome profit
+- It represented a premium of 45% of his purchase price, thereby making Icahn a handsome profit.

 Effective Measures by the Target Company

-During these situations, the target companies have two options them.
+During these situations, the target companies have two options.

 - The first option is that the target company can take no action and allow the hostile takeover to happen.

-- Secondly, the target company can pay a premium price above the market value to avoid hostile takeovers and buy back its own shares.
+- Secondly, the target company can pay a premium price above the market value to avoid hostile takeovers and buy back its shares.

 Suppose a company X buys 30% shares of company Y and then threatens X for a takeover.
 The management of company Y decides to buy back the shares at a premium price to avoid the takeover bid.
-After this greenmail, company X makes a considerable amount of profit from the resale of shares at the premium price but company Y makes a significant loss and is left with additional debt.
+After this greenmail, company X makes a considerable amount of profit from the resale of shares at the premium price.
+Still, company Y makes a significant loss and is left with additional debt.

-This is similar to blackmail where threats are made to establish a benefit and gain profit.
+It is similar to blackmail, where threats are made to establish a benefit and gain profit.
 This money is paid to another company to stop the aggressive behavior.

-This has been a guide to what is Greenmail.
+This article has been a guide to what is Greenmail.
 Here we discuss how greenmail works along with practical examples and effective measures the target company can take in such a situation.
 You may learn more about M&A from the following articles –